PatrickBaus/pyAsyncHP3478A/README.md

     except NotConnectedError:
         logging.getLogger(__name__).error('Not connected.
 Did you call .connect()?')
     finally:
-        # Disconnect from the HP 3478A.
+        # Disconnect from the instrument.
 We may safely call diconnect() on a non-connected device, even
         # in case of a connection error
         await hp3478a.disconnect()